 When the hair loss reared its ugly head

-Having less hair loss in itself is great, however that is only a symptom, not the problem.
-So keep in mind the real goal it total recovery, complete healing.
+Having less hair loss in itself is great, however, that is only a symptom, not the problem.
+Keep in mind the real goal it total recovery, complete healing.
 Not, what I have Doctors tell me, “it just about symptom management”.
 Symptom management is a decision to stay sick, and that is not the goal I am going for.